marios-code-path/path-to-springboot-3/observation/README.md

 * `scope started` - Observation opens a scope.
 The scope must be closed when no longer used.
 Handlers can create thread local variables on start that are cleared upon closing of the scope.
 Happens when the `Observation#openScope()` method gets called.
 * `scope stopped` - Observation stops a scope.
 Happens when the `Observation.Scope#close()` method gets called.

-The default autoconfiguration will create at least an [ObservationRegistry]() which is responsable for managing the state of Observations.
-Additionally, we get multiple [ObservationHandlers]() that handle various instrumentation strategies (e.g. tracing, metrics, logging, etc..).
-We can declare one more handler, that will log on each Observation lifecycle stage - [ObservationTextPublisher]().
+The default autoconfiguration will create at least an `ObservationRegistry` which is responsable for managing the state of Observations.
+Additionally, we get multiple `ObservationHandlers` that handle various instrumentation strategies (e.g. tracing, metrics, logging, etc..).
+For this example, lets declare one more handler that will log on each Observation lifecycle stage - [ObservationTextPublisher](https://github.com/micrometer-metrics/micrometer/blob/main/micrometer-observation/src/main/java/io/micrometer/observation/ObservationTextPublisher.java).

 ```java
 @Component